Small Nuclear Power Reactors

 - The technologies involved are very diverse.

 As nuclear power generation has become established since the 1950s, the size of reactor units has grown from 60 MWe to more than 1600 MWe, with corresponding economies of scale in operation.
 At the same time there have been many hundreds of smaller power reactors built for naval use (up to 190 MW thermal) and as neutron sourcesa, yielding enormous expertise in the engineering of small power units.
 The International Atomic Energy Agency (IAEA) defines 'small' as under 300 MWe, and up to about 700 MWe as 'medium' – including many operational units from 20th century.
 Together they are now referred to by IAEA as small and medium reactors (SMRs).
-However, 'SMR' is used more commonly as acronym for Small Modular Reactors.
+However, 'SMR' is used more commonly as an acronym for 'small modular reactor', designed for serial construction and collectively to comprise a large nuclear power plant.
+(In this paper the use of diverse pre-fabricated modules to expedite the construction of a single large reactor is not relevant.)
+A subcategory of very small reactors – vSMRs – is proposed for units under about 15 MWe, especially for remote communities.

 This paper focuses on advanced designs in the small category, i.e. those now being built for the first time or still on the drawing board, and some larger ones which are outside the mainstream categories dealt with in the Advanced Reactors paper.
 Note that many of the designs described here are not yet actually taking shape.
 Three main options are being pursued: light water reactors, fast neutron reactors and also graphite-moderated high temperature reactors.
 The first has the lowest technological risk, but the second (FNR) can be smaller, simpler and with longer operation before refueling.